 I'm interested in purchasing this, but which one should I get?

 All of them ;) Seriously, if your dog is only occasionally struggling, the extra support from the Original may be enough.
 If that doesn't work or doesn't fit quite tight enough, return it within 30 days and upgrade to the Max or Max Plus.
 If you feel your dog will be wearing this device all the time, try the Max.
 If you would like the quick flexibility of taking the cord off for walks or other activities, try the Max Plus.

 We have different sizing based on the product version, so please read carefully to select the appropriate size.

-We offer 3 different sizes for the elastic bands and the cord between the bands is completely adjustable.
-For the correct band size, measure the width of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
+We offer 3 different sizes for the elastic bands.
+For the correct band size, measure the width (not circumference) of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
 The bands are soft elastic cotton bands, so they are flexible and machine washable.
 You want to be sure the bands are not too big and falling down the leg and not too small where they may be tight and uncomfortable.
 When in doubt, get the slightly smaller size as a little tension will help keep the band in place.

 Small bands have a 1 inch wide opening.

 Large bands have a 2.5 inch opening

 Our 30-35 pound dog shown on this site was a medium.